astrotars/stream-flutter/mobile/README.md

 # Stream Flutter Application

 ⚠️ **You'll need to add your Stream credentials in iOS `AppDelegate.swift` and in android `MainActivity.kt`.
-If you're running on iOS, you need to set a service such as ngrok so the mobile app can talk to the backend and set the URL in `api_service.dart`** ⚠️
+If you're running on iOS, you need to use a service such as ngrok so the mobile app can talk to the backend and set the URL in `api_service.dart`.
+You also need to run `pod install` from the `ios` directory.** ⚠️

 This project is a starting point for a Stream Flutter application.